 These are the views of FMG Suite, LLC, and not necessarily those of the named representative, broker/dealer or investment advisor, and should not be construed as investment advice.
 Neither the named representative nor the named broker/dealer or investment advisor gives tax or legal advice.
 All information is believed to be from reliable sources; however, we make no representation as to its completeness or accuracy.
 Please consult your financial professional for further information.

 - 1. Treasury.gov, 2023

 - 2. SSA.gov, 2023

-- 3. IRS.gov, 2022
+- 3. IRS.gov, 2023

-- 4. Investopedia.com, February 24, 2022
+- 4. IRS.gov, 2023

-- 5. IRS.gov, 2022
+- 5. IRS.gov, 2023

 - 6. IRS.gov, 2023

-- 7. IRS.gov, 2022
+- 7. IRS.gov, 2023